 Emerald Ash Borer

 We have received funding from the Western IPM Center for a Regional Education and IPM Implementation Program for Emerald Ash Borer in Urban Landscapes.
-This website reflects information produced by our project group, which includes collaborators from Oregon State University, Utah State University, Montana State University, and the University of Wyoming.
+This website reflects up to date information on emerald ash borer applicable to states represented in our project group, which includes collaborators from Oregon State University, Utah State University, Montana State University, and the University of Wyoming.

 Important resources